nilsmehlhorn/blog/src/pages/posts/refactoring-and-implementation/index.md

 Clean coders from all over the web would argue: either implement or refactor - which one goes first would be up to style and situation.
 But in many cases, this seems very counter-intuitive due to the fact that both actions are often inter-dependent.
-Well, from what I've seen, few pompous maxims every made it freely into any major codebase.
+Well, from what I've seen, few good intents every made it freely into any major codebase.
 So let's look at an example and try to find some middleground.

 Picture this: We've got to bring these two parts together: `Piano` and `Player`.
 It's foreseeable that in the